 In the meantime, you’re not without alternatives.
 Effective ways to save money on editing are well within your reach at every stage of your writing career, which helps you afford the editorial services that benefit you the most.

 How to save money on editing

 1. Tell editors your budget up front.
 Don’t blindly fish for rates and bids when contacting prospective editors.
 Tell them your budget range right up front, and then send them your manuscript so they can assess your editing needs.
-Would a manuscript evaluation be a good alternative to a content edit for your book?
+Would a manuscript critique or evaluation be a budget-friendly alternative to a developmental edit for your situation?
 Is your manuscript strong enough to go straight to substantive editing?
-Get a sample assessment and talk with your editor.
+Get a consultation from your editor.

 2. Turn in clean copy.
 Most editors don’t have set rates for their services; they base their quotes on how much work they’ll have to do to your copy and how long that will take.
 The sloppier your manuscript is, the higher your editing rate will be.
 So read through your final draft several times to save money on editing.
 Run Microsoft Word’s spellcheck feature.
 Read your manuscript out loud—yes, every word—to help you catch problems.

 3. Develop your writing skill.
 If you shrug off the hard work of revisions and rely on an editor to tie up every dangling plot thread and dangling participle, you consign yourself to higher editing rates for the duration of your writing career.
 Don’t laugh off your errors and leave them for the editor to catch.
 Learn your business.
 Hone your craft.

 4. Schedule your edits early.
-Three to six months isn’t too soon to begin finding the right editor you’d like to work with.
+Three to six months isn’t too soon to begin to find the right editor you’d like to work with.
 If you want to work with the kind of editor who applies multiple review processes to your copyedit and thoughtful deliberation to your content edit, you don’t want an editor who’ll return your manuscript in a week.
 And sure, you could pay rush fees, but those can run to 100 percent or more of a project’s base fee.